Buddy Cianci: First resignation (1984)

 During Cianci's first administration, the Providence City Council tried to create an ordinance for residents of the city to be able to vote their public officials out of office.

-Cianci was forced by law to resign from office for the first time in 1984 after pleading nolo contendere or "no contest" – neither admitting nor disputing – on an assault charge alleging an altercation with Bristol, Rhode Island contractor, Raymond DeLeo.
+Cianci was forced by law to resign from office for the first time in 1984 after pleading nolo contendere or "no contest" to felony assault of Raymond DeLeo.
 Cianci claimed that the man had been romantically involved with his wife, from whom Cianci was separated at the time.
 Both DeLeo and Cianci's estranged wife disputed the relationship.
+Cianci and his driver were charged with kidnapping, beating, and torturing DeLeo.
 Providence municipal regulations prohibit a convicted felon from holding public office.
 Ironically, Cianci had promulgated that rule a few years earlier.

 After Cianci's resignation, a special election was held to name a replacement.
-Cianci attempted to run in the election under the rubric that he had been convicted of a felony, but received a five-year suspended sentence rather than being sent to prison.
-After a few weeks it was decided by the Rhode Island Supreme Court that Cianci could not run in the special election, because the legislative intent was that the convicted incumbent could not succeed himself in office.
+Cianci attempted to run in the election under the rubric that he had been convicted of a felony but received a five-year suspended sentence rather than being sent to prison.
+After a few weeks, it was decided by the Rhode Island Supreme Court that Cianci could not run in the special election, because the legislative intent was that the convicted incumbent could not succeed himself in office.
 The special election was won by City Council Chairman, Acting Mayor, and future ambassador to Malta Joseph R. Paolino Jr.

 Talk show host, 1984–1991

 Cianci spent the next few years as a radio talk show host on Providence AM station 920 WHJJ and as a television commentator.
-In 1990 he successfully mounted a re-election campaign with the slogan, "He never stopped caring about Providence."
+In 1990, he successfully mounted a reelection campaign with the slogan, "He never stopped caring about Providence."

 In the early 2000s, Cianci also made several guest appearances as himself on the television show Providence.

 Mayor of Providence, 1991–2002

-It was during Cianci's second run as mayor, beginning in 1991, that the city of Providence entered its "Renaissance phase".
+During Cianci's second run as mayor, beginning in 1991, the city of Providence entered its "Renaissance phase".

 During his tenure, Providence became visibly cleaner and more tourist-friendly.
 Cianci brought the Providence Bruins hockey team to Rhode Island from Maine and pushed to further several projects in the city, including new hotels, the Providence Place shopping mall and the Fleet Skating Center.
 He also helped to orchestrate the establishment of the summer weekend festivals known as WaterFire in downtown Providence, which continues to bring up to 100,000 people to the downtown area alone on the summer nights it takes place.